- What does my search history reveal about me?

 With the public’s rising concern for online privacy, the search for anonymity online is more pressing than ever.
 Despite high demand, so far it has proven impossible to truly browse anonymously.
 Using a Tor-browser maybe the next best option, but this may come with higher rates of surveillance.

-A first step toward cleaning up your digital footprints is to actively manage your browser history.
+A first step toward taking control of your digital identity is to manage your browser history and adjust preferences to your desired level of privacy.
 Digital Tattoo made a online tutorial which you can view here.
 Additionally, users can take steps to control their cookies online; these are small pieces of code that are stored on your machine and identify you to the websites you visit.
 Cookies can be managed by using browser settings.
 Additionally browser extensions like Adblock Plus, Ghostery and Do Not Track me directly block website cookies from storing information about you.

 Watch our Think Before You Ink video below to learn about about online cookies and internet advertisements.